 Williams sisters power into Beijing last 16

-Serena and Venus Williams wasted no time in booking their places in the third round of the Olympic singles event in Beijing on Tuesday.
+The Williams sisters wasted no time in booking their places in the third round of the Olympic singles event in Beijing on Tuesday.

-The Americans are one step closer to meeting each other in the final this weekend in China after both enjoyed easy second round victories on day three of the tennis event.
+The Williams sisters are one step closer to meeting each other in the final this weekend in China after both enjoyed easy second round victories on day three of the tennis event.

 Serena, the fourth seed, was too powerful for Sam Stosur, thrashing the Aussie 6-2, 6-0 in 44 minutes, while seventh-seeded Venus got past Czech Iveta Benesova 6-1, 6-4.